mlms13/Navtacular/README.md

 Options and Customization
 -------------------------

-Navtacular 2 currenly includes only one theme: dark.
-You can include this theme by adding the class `navtacular-theme-dark` to your root `.navtacular` element.
-A tan theme was developed for Navtacular 1, and it will be udpated soon.
+Navtacular 2 includes four themes: dark, tan, blue and simple.
+You can include these themes by adding the class `navtacular-theme-<color>` to your root `.navtacular` element.

 Menu appearance can be controlled by adding an additional class to the `.navtacular-menu` item: